How to turn on Google Chrome’s secret Reader Mode

 Enable Google Chrome’s hidden reader mode on desktop

 If you prefer to read news and articles in a more simplified format, here’s how to enable Reader Mode in Chrome on desktop:

 Launch Google Chrome and type chrome://flags in the address bar

 Type Reader Mode in the flags search box

 Whenever Reader Mode is available, the icon will appear on the right of the address bar (shown above).
-All you need to do is click the button, and the page will transform for easy reading.
+To get it going, you only need to click the button, and the page will transform for easy reading.

 Enable Google Chrome’s hidden reader mode on mobile